emsesp/EMS-ESP32/README.md

 Each device has a unique ID.

-The Boiler has an ID of 0x08 (type MC10) and also referred to as the Bus Master.
+The Boiler has an ID of 0x08 (type MC10) and also referred to as the Bus Master or UBA.

 My thermostat, which is a* Moduline 300* uses the RC20 protocol and has an ID 0x17.
 If you're using an RC30 or RC35 type thermostat such as the newer Moduline 300s or 400s use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).

-Our circuit acts as a service device (called a service key in the official doc) and uses the reserved ID 0x0B.
+Our circuit acts as a service key and thus uses an ID 0x0B.
+This ID is reserved for special devices intended for installation engineers for maintenance work.

 ### 1. EMS Polling
 The bus master (boiler) sends out a poll request every second by sending out a sequential list of all possible IDs as a single byte followed by the break signal.
-The ID always has its high 7th bit set so in the code we're looking for 1 byte messages with the format `[dest|0x80] <BRK>`.
+The ID always has its high 7th bit set so in the code we're looking for 1 byte messages matching the format `[dest|0x80] <BRK>`.

 Any connected device can respond to a Polling call with an acknowledging by sending back a single byte with its own ID.
 In our case we would listen for a `[0x8B] <BRK>` (meaning us) and then send back `[0x0B] <BRK>` to say we're alive and ready.